BitteProtocol/make-agent/README.md

    - `-e, --email <email>`: (required) Provide an email so we can contact you regarding the verification process
    - `-r, --repo <repoUrl>`: (required) To verify a plugin we need the url for a public repository containing the plugin's code
    - `-v, --version <versionNumber>`: (optional) Specify the version of the plugin in case of an update
+   - `-c, --categories <categories>`: (optional) List some categories that describe the type of plugin you're verifying.
+   - `-x, --chains <chainIds>`: (optional) If your plugin works on specific evm chains, you can specify them so your plugin is easier to find.

+   These options can also be defined in the agent spec in the `"x-mb"` object.

 ## Development